 Yes, Zoom is safe for you to use.
 As with any online platform, there are steps you can take to have a safe and secure meeting.
 The online environment is always changing and UA IT at all campus sites is in constant communication with our peers, vendors, and other agencies to keep abreast of any new developments that may occur.
 Your security is very important to us and we take this very seriously.
 Please read UA related news sources—Cornerstone, Green & Gold and email lists—for important updates, tips, and suggestions.

 UA video conference users have multiple platforms to choose from, depending on the size and scope of their meetings.

 Zoom is UA’s most robust video conferencing platform.
 Zoom is excellent for larger and smaller meetings, live streaming, annotation, and meetings that may need to be recorded.
 Up to 300 may attend a UA Zoom meeting.
 Zoom information

-Google Meet is a convenient option, accessible through Google Apps @ UA Gmail and meet.google.com.
+Google Meet is a convenient option, accessible through Google Apps @ UA Gmail and the Google Meet webpage.
 This is an excellent platform for smaller, informal meetings.
 Multiple people can screen share at a time.
 Meetings can be scheduled through Google Calendar to include a Google Meet.
 During COVID-19 Google has provided UA with Enterprise Features that include extending participants from 100 to 250, adding live streaming up to 100,000 participants in the domain, and the ability to record meetings directly to Google Drive.
 Google Meet information

 Blackboard Collaborate Ultra is a convenient conferencing solution accessible from within Blackboard that can be used to deliver one-time or ongoing video conferencing sessions and recordings to attendees, be they students, faculty or staff.
 Blackboard Collaborate Ultra information